ashtonwai/ShiftPoint/README.md

 - Touch

 ###### Teaching the game / New user
-- Player should be able to pick up the game easily.
+- One-panel instruction screen that shows up before playing the first level.
+Player should be able to pick up the game easily.

-###### Player leaning
+###### Player learning
-- Player will have to learn to time and move to safe locations to kill and avoid enemies.
+- Players will have to learn to timing and aiming skills in order to safe locations to avoid and kill enemies.

 #### VII.
 Screenshots
 - TBA